NTU-ToolmenLab/LabServer/README.md

 with prebuild docker images(which contain pytorch, keras and caffe2), they can also choose which server to start their containers.

-After starting containers, they access it by ssh(sshpiper) or vnc(noVNC) we provided, the vnc is a graphical user interface that can run in any browser without install anything.
+After starting containers, they access it by ssh(sshpiper) or vnc(noVNC) or juniper notebook we provided, the vnc is a graphical user interface that can run in any browser without install anything.

 With the help of Docker and Kubernetes, this system should be safe, secure and reliable.

-Moreover, this repo provide more applications like Nextcloud(Drive), Grafana(Monitor) to make life easier.
+Moreover, this repo provide more applications like Nextcloud(Drive), Grafana(Monitor), Prometheus(Monitor) to make life easier.

 ## Related repo